All Products

 Document Center

-You can integrate Player SDK for Web into your web applications and use the SDK for live streaming and on-demand streaming.
-This topic describes the features of Player SDK for Web and its compatibility with browsers.
+You can integrate ApsaraVideo Player SDK for web into your web applications.
+The software development kit (SDK) provides video playback for live streaming and video-on-demand (VOD) scenarios.
+This topic describes the features of ApsaraVideo Player SDK for web and its browser compatibility.

 Overview

-Player SDK for Web uses the <video> tag of the HTML5 player to play videos in web applications.
-It is compatible with multiple browsers, including Chrome and Safari, to ensure consistent video playback across various platforms.
-Player SDK for Web also supports features such as hotlink protection, encrypted playback, and quality monitoring based on ApsaraVideo Live and VOD.
+ApsaraVideo Player SDK for web uses the <video> tag of HTML5 (H5) to play videos in web applications.
+The SDK is compatible with multiple browsers, such as Chrome and Safari, to ensure consistent video playback across various platforms.
+When used with ApsaraVideo Live and ApsaraVideo VOD, ApsaraVideo Player SDK for web also supports features such as hotlink protection, encrypted playback for copyrighted videos, and quality monitoring.

-Starting December 1, 2024, a license is required before you can use Player SDK for Web V2.28.0 and later.
-Versions earlier than 2.28.0 are not affected by this change.
-However, we recommend that you update to the latest version for more comprehensive services and support.
-For more information, see Manage licenses.
+Starting December 1, 2024, you must obtain a license to use ApsaraVideo Player SDK for web V2.28.0 and later.
+For instructions, see Manage licenses.
+If you use a version earlier than 2.28.0, you are not affected by this change.
+However, we recommend that you upgrade to the latest version to receive more comprehensive services and support.

 Supported protocols